Project title: The impact of Generative AI on Gender Pay Gap in the Creative Media Industries

 How to apply for this studentship

 To be considered for this funding, you must first apply to SENSS for this collaborative studentship.
-Please read the SENSS Collaborative Studentship Application Guidance Notes before completing our online application form.
+Please read the SENSS Collaborative Studentship Application Guidance Notes before completing the online application form.
 The Guidance Notes are available here.

 Deadline:

-The deadline for submitting your application for SENSS funding on HEIApply is 12:00 GMT on Monday 24 February 2025.
+The deadline for submitting your application for SENSS funding on HEIApply is 12:00 GMT on Monday 16 February 2026.
 No extensions to this deadline will be permitted.

 For further enquiries: